-It is performed on mother’s blood.
+It is performed on the mother’s blood.
 Cell-free fetal DNA released by the placenta into the maternal blood is collected and studied for genetic abnormalities in the fetus.

 Referral to specialists and further testing

-Fetal echo scan for a detailed examination of the fetal heart should be done for heart problems.
+A fetal echo scan for a detailed examination of the fetal heart should be done for heart problems.

-Corrective Treatment before and after birth
+Corrective treatment before and after birth

 Some conditions may require corrective surgery or treatment after birth, or in select cases, surgery may be carried out when the fetus is still in the uterus.